rahullakhaney/twilio-slack-notifier/README.md

 5. Call is performed and recorded
 6. When one of the sides finishes the call, Slack is notifying about that fact and the line is ready to use again

+When your line is busy, one who is trying to reach your number can leave you a message.
+You're of course notified about this fact.
+Recorded message is available through the link posted on your Slack channel as soon as it's processed on Twilio server.

 This app may be useful when:
 * you don't want to care about a physical phone in your office, just a web browser, no additional devices needed
 * you have problems with clients that can't reach your number - thanks to Twilio you can pick a number from dozens of countries
 * you're tired of being sticked to your chair - anyone on your Slack channel can answer the call
 * you want to have a full history of your phone calls with a recorded copy of each one.
 If you missed something, you still have a note on Slack that somebody was trying to reach you
+* you work remotely - you can still act as an office staff member by answering the calls through the Internet from home

 ## How does it work?